nandrez/dotfiles/README.md

 ```

 ## Installation
-First, check out the dotfiles repo in your $HOME directory using git
+Clone the dotfiles repo to your machine, for instance ~/Dev/dotfiles
 ```
 $ git clone git@github.com/nandrez/dotfiles.git
 ```